docs

 How do I monitor deployment progress?

-The deployra dashboard provides real-time deployment logs and status updates.
+The Deployra dashboard provides real-time deployment logs and status updates.
 You can watch the build process, health checks, and traffic routing in the Events timeline.
 Email notifications keep you informed of deployment success or failure.